cannatag/ldap3/docs/manual/source/tutorial.rst

 What LDAP is not
 ================

 If you're reading this tutorial I assume that you already know what LDAP is, or at least have a rough idea of it.
-If you really don't know anything about LDAP after reading this tutorial you should be able to access an LDAP compliant server and use it without bothering with the many glitches of the LDAP protocol.
+Even if you really don't know anything about LDAP, after reading this tutorial you should be able to access an LDAP compliant server and use it without bothering with the many glitches of the LDAP protocol.

 I'd rather want to be sure that you are aware of what LDAP **is not**:

-- is not a server
+- LDAP is not a server
-- is not a database
+- LDAP is not a database
-- is not a network service
+- LDAP is not a network service
-- is not an authentication procedure
+- LDAP is not an authentication procedure
-- is not a user/password repository
+- LDAP is not a user/password repository
-- is not an open source neither a closed source product
+- LDAP is not an open source neither a closed source product

 It's important to know what LDAP is not because people usually call "LDAP" a peculiar part of what they use of the *Lightweight Directory Access Protocol*.
-LDAP is a *protocol* and as other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, TCP, IP, ...) it is a set of rules you must use to communicate with an external server/database/service/procedure/repository/product (all the things in the above list).
+LDAP is a *protocol* and as other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, TCP, IP, ...) it is a set of rules you must follow to communicate with an external server/database/service/procedure/repository/product (all the things in the above list).
 Data managed via LDAP are key/value(s) pairs grouped in a hierarchical structure.
 This hierarchical structure is called the *DIT* (Directory Information Tree).
 LDAP doesn't specify how the data is actually stored on the server neither how the user is authorized to read and modify them.
 There are only a few data types that every LDAP server must recognize (the standard *schema* we'll meet later).
+Each LDAP server vendor has its own implementation of a product that follow this rules.
+LDAP version 3 is also an extensible protocol, this means that a vendor can add features not in the LDAP specifications (using Controls and Extensions).

 That's all, all the (sometime too complex) LDAP machinery you will interact with has this only purpose.